feltus/OSG-GEM/README.md

 [OSG Connect](https://osgconnect.net/) infrastructure.
 Access to the system can be requested on the [sign up page](https://osgconnect.net/signup).

-Once you have an account and have joined a project, a workflow specific ssh key has to be created.
+Once you have an account and have joined a project, login to the login02 submit node.
+This node can be accessed by ssh:

+        ssh username@login02.osgconnect.net

+A workflow specific ssh key has to be created.
 This key is used for some of the data staging steps of the workflow.

         $ mkdir -p ~/.ssh
         $ ssh-keygen -t rsa -b 2048 -f ~/.ssh/workflow
           (just hit enter when asked for a passphrase)
         $ cat ~/.ssh/workflow.pub >>~/.ssh/authorized_keys

-The login02 node may be used to submit this workflow.
-This node can be accessed by ssh:

-        ssh username@login02.osgconnect.net
+Test that the key is set up correctly by sshing from login02 to login02, using the new key:

+        $ ssh -i ~/.ssh/workflow login02.osgconnect.net

+If that works, log out from the new session.
+You are now ready to submit workflows.

 ## Example Workflow Setup